Chapter 4. Running a Route

 In Project Explorer, select

 If you select Local Camel Context instead, the tooling automatically tries to run the routing context against a supplied JUnit test.
 Because a JUnit test does not exist, the tooling reverts to running the routing context without tests.
-In the Chapter 9, Testing a route with JUnit tutorial, you create a JUnit test case and modify it specifically for testing the ZooOrderApp project.
+In the Chapter 9, Testing a route with JUnit tutorial, you create a JUnit test case to test the ZooOrderApp project.

 The Console panel opens to display log messages that reflect the progress of the project’s execution.
-At the beginning, Maven downloads the resources necessary to update the local Maven repository, which may take a few minutes.
+At the beginning, Maven downloads the resources necessary to update the local Maven repository.
+The Maven download process can take a few minutes.

-Messages similar to the following at the end of the output indicate that the route executed successfully:
+Wait for messages (similar to the following) to appear at the end of the output.
+These messages indicate that the route executed successfully:

 - To shutdown the route, click located at the top of the Console view.